 I had also given myself conditions that would continually raise the bar: I knew I didn’t want to become accustomed to the colder temperature.
 No, the goal was not to develop tolerance.
 It was to make friends with Discomfort again, to very literally not mind that it hurts.

-Because it did hurt.
+It did hurt.
 The coldest water that comes through the pipes in the dead of winter produces a stinging pain on the topmost layer of your skin.
 Especially true when you turn around and expose your back and neck skin.
 There is a lightheadedness that follows after a few seconds, for which breathing deeply, and uniformly, becomes essential.

 Another revelation that percolated a couple of weeks into it was the feeling that this challenge is all mine.
 The fight begins with me, it ends with me.
 It could be said that as an endurance exercise it is similar to athletic activity like lifting weights, running a race, or sparring with an opponent.
 Yes, it’s similar in that there’s a challenge.
 But in those cases, the competition is extrinsic and varied: you focus on the thing or person to defeat, you spread your attention across those many variables.
 Here, the challenge is intrinsic and singular: you focus on yourself and the most naked version of yourself—literally, mentally, and in spirit.
 You hold the line, or you decide to let go.
 Your focus becomes laser-like and fixed.
 There is no element of luck to intervene, there are no “other factors”.
 You are standing upright in a steady stream of freezing discomfort and pain.
 Your mind is shocked and bored simultaneously, it has nowhere to go.
 There’s nothing to do but remain aware of what your body is going through, until the clock stops.